Ray Besiga

 The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life - Mark Manson

 Mark Manson may have a potty mouth but he sure knows how to articulate the anti-self-help mantra in a way that most millennials will understand.
 He presents us with the idea that caring more about less can bring happiness, success and better relations.
 He also reminds us that life should not just be peaches and cream.
 There is a lot to learn from failure and negative experiences.
-Take a look at this excerpt:
+Take a look at this description:

 “Everything worthwhile in life is won through surmounting the associated negative experience.
 Any attempt to escape the negative, to avoid it or quash it or silence it, only backfires.
 The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 The denial of failure is a failure.
 Hiding what is shameful is itself a form of shame.”